fluidandelasticity2024/fluidandelasticity2024.github.io/location.md

 **Sailing to "L'Ile aux Oiseaux"** - L'Ile aux Oiseaux (Birds' Island) can be visited in a thousand different ways.
 The most common, however, is the guided tour by boat.
 Many service providers offer tickets to get to l'Ile aux Oiseaux.
-Again, tickets can be purchased on the **<a href="https://bateliers-arcachon.com/"> website  </a>** of the "Union des bateliers Arcachonnais" or directly on the Thiers pier (single tour without stopover, 2 h: 24 €; single tour with a stopover at the Cap Ferret, 2 h: 31 €).
+Again, tickets can be purchased on the **<a href="https://bateliers-arcachon.com/"> website  </a>** of the "Union des bateliers Arcachonnais" or directly on the Thiers pier (single tour without stopover, 2 h, 24 €; single tour with a stopover at the Cap Ferret, 2 h, 31 €).

 **Going to the Oceanside and the Dune du Pilat** - The Palais des Congrès and the hotels are located in front of the bay, but the other side of the town (a neighbourhood named Le Moulleau) faces the Cap-Ferret.
 If you push a bit further south, you will reach the highest sans dune in Europe - the Dune du Pilat - and eventually the Ocean beaches (plage de la Salie etc).
 You can get easily to both places